oracle/cloud-native-devops-workshop/db-devops/CloudNative400.md

     ![](images/lab400/400_09_02_startterminal.png)

 Your first task is to create (or locate) a working folder for the local AlphaofficeUI repository.
 This is similar to what you did in Lab 300 for the AlphaofficeMySQLREST repository.
 If you were not given a specific folder location, any appropriate location in the UNIX folder structure will work as long as it is easy for you to access and organize this folder.
+(Perhaps name the folder **AlphaofficeUI**.)
 Also make sure permissions are sufficiently open for your work (chmod).
 Once an empty folder is created or located, you can move on to the next step.

 - Click the Brackets icon on the workstation desktop to start the Brackets code editor.